george-language/george-language.github.io/book/chapter3.1.md

 }
 ```

-You might also want to do something otherwise if the first `if` statement fails.
+You might also want to run code if the first `if` statement fails.
 That can be done with the `otherwise` statement, following a `if` statement.

 ```
 obj x = 10;